How to Stop Condensation Forming on Windows?

 - When showering, use the extractor fan and even when you are finished, make sure it is left on for at least 10-15 minutes.

-- Raising the temperature of the windows is a good solution for reducing condensation and this can be achieved by raising the temperature of the house slightly or using your curtains or blinds.
-By raising the temperature of the windows you will reduce the chances of warm air hitting a cold surface e.g. window.
+- Raising the temperature of the windows is a good solution for reducing condensation and this can be achieved by raising the temperature of the house slightly or by using your curtains or blinds.
+By raising the temperature of the windows you will reduce the chances of warm air hitting a cold surface e.g. a window.

 - This might sound unorthodox, but moving your plants from inside to outside of the house can help reduce condensation as well.
 Plants release moisture into the air, so by moving the plants away from the windowsill you can help achieve a reduction of condensation occurring.